zzyzxlab/tao.js/packages/docs/src/content/intro/motivations.md

 goals of such an architecture with a prescription for _Reactive Systems_.

-Unfortunately, most projects don't begin by utilizing this architectural pattern because the overhaed of effort required to get started doesn't outweigh the immediate need to show some value to the customer to prove the need for the existence of the App.
+Unfortunately, most projects don't begin by utilizing this architectural pattern because the overhead of effort required to get started doesn't outweigh the immediate need to show some value for a customer to _prove the need for the existence of the App_.
 And thus begins the never ending cycle of prototypes that become MVPs that morph into businesses that then require some eventual rewrite in order to scale the business.